bradymholt/geekytidbits.com/_posts/2017/2017-04-03-postgresql-cross-join-lateral.md

 **2. Call User-Defined Function for each row**

-If you have a User-Define function that has advantaged logic that needs to be run for each row of a query, you can use the `LATERAL` join to call it and return multiple values.
+If you have a User-Defined function that needs to be run for each row of a query, you can use the `LATERAL` join to call it and return multiple values.

 <pre>
 SELECT t.id, s. p.pl_amount, p.pl_percentage